Travel guide

 How many GB do I need for a week in Singapore?

 For a week in Singapore, we recommend between 5 and 8 GB.
-If you use maps, social media, and WhatsApp moderately, 5 GB is sufficient.
+If you use maps, social media, and WhatsApp moderately, 5 GB is enough.
 If you upload content frequently, make long video calls, or use your phone as a hotspot for a laptop, opt for 8 GB.
 Remember that the MRT has free WiFi, which reduces consumption during commutes.

 Is there 5G coverage in Singapore with a travel eSIM?